annivanova/testing-framework-with-python/README.md

 # testing-framework-with-python
- this was assignment for an automation with python course I took and this is one functionality I automated
+ this was assignment for an automation with python course I took and this is one functionality from the website I automated:  OauthApplications